joeykang/joeykang.github.com/_posts/2015-4-22-SQLite-Drop-Table.md

-# How to drop table in SQLite
+# How to drop table on SQLite

 ### Query
 `IF EXISTS` and `IF NOT EXISTS` were added to SQLite 3.3.0